Lime Kiln Valley AVA: Soil

 The soil structure of the valley is basically a sandy and gravelly loam over bedrock of limestone and dolomite.
 The Coulter pine is the dominant vegetation distinctive from the surrounding area.
 It grows in limited areas due to climatic conditions.
 In the area here, the pine grows only within the watershed boundary which very closely approximates the boundary of the viticultural area.
 Ground water is available in the form of natural springs and artesian wells.

 Viticulture

 The only vineyards in the Lime Kiln Valley are owned by the Enz Family.
 Currently there are 40 acre of vineyards, including a 15 acre parcel of head-trained Mourvedre that was originally planted in 1922.
 The historic vineyard was first planted in 1895 growing with Zinfandel and Cabernet Pfeffer (Gros Verdot), then the 1922 plantings, and in 1972, Sauvignon Blanc and Zinfandel.
-Since the early 1990’s, Kenneth Volk worked with the vineyard and grafted over the Sauvignon Blanc to Pinot Noir in 1994.
+Since the early 1990s, Kenneth Volk worked with the vineyard and grafted over the Sauvignon Blanc to Pinot Noir in 1994.